 Fellowship in Minimal Access Surgery (F.MAS) in Delhi, India

-• Fellowship in Laparoscopy: Course starts from 1st of every month at World Laparoscopy Hospital, Gurugram, Delhi, India
+• Fellowship in Laparoscopy: Starting Date: 1st of every month Location: World Laparoscopy Hospital, Gurugram, Delhi, India

-• Certification and Accreditation: Fellowship certificate will be granted by a government-approved university recognized by the University Grants Commission, a statutory body under the Department of Higher Education, Ministry of Education, Government of India.
-The fellowship is structured around an examination, requiring candidates to pass a university-level test to earn the degree.
-Our certificate carries international recognition and complies with the UNESCO Global Convention on Recognition of Qualifications Concerning Higher Education (GC), a treaty aimed at standardizing the worldwide evaluation and acceptance of academic credentials.
+• Certification and Accreditation: The fellowship certificate will be awarded by a government-approved university recognized by the University Grants Commission (UGC), a statutory body under the Department of Higher Education, Ministry of Education, Government of India.
+This fellowship is structured around an examination, requiring candidates to pass a university-level test to earn the degree.
+Our certificate holds international recognition and complies with the UNESCO Global Convention on the Recognition of Qualifications Concerning Higher Education (GC), a treaty designed to standardize the global evaluation and acceptance of academic credentials.

-• Hours of Hands-On Training: Rigorous daily 9 hours didactic session with experimental lab and real operation theatre exposure
+• Hours of Hands-On Training: Rigorous daily 9-hour didactic sessions, including experimental lab work and real operation theatre exposure.

 • Specialty: For General Surgeon, Gynecologist, Urologist and Pediatric Surgeon

-• Course Director and Chief Trainers: Prof. R.K.
-Mishra, Prof. Steven D Wexner
+• Course Director and Chief Trainers: Dr. R.K.
+Mishra

 • Location: World Laparoscopy Hospital, DLF Phase II, Cyber City, Gurgaon, NCR Delhi, India